Penis & Erectile Dysfunction

 The expected treatment benefits from platelet rich plasma for penile enhancement and erectile dysfunction are increased quality of erection, heightened sensation, increased firmness of erection, improved skin appearance and increased blood flow and circulation.
 There is no associated downtime with the procedure and men are able to have intercourse the same day with perceived improvements.
 The majority of expected improvements and benefits are derived over a period of weeks.

-For further information please book a free consultation
+For further information please book a consultation